top of page

 The dash went down at a celebration honoring several loved ones.
 From a distance, I spotted one of my favorite people in the world, my elementary school principal.

-Despite being dressed up and donning to-die-for stilettos, I made like a Derby filly and sprinted at the sight of her.
+Despite being dressed up and donning to-die-for stilettos, I made like a Kentucky Derby filly and sprinted at the sight of her.

 It didn’t occur to me I had been reckless in my pursuit to reunite - until the event photographer complimented my knack for running in sky-high heels.

-He then cautioned that I could have succumbed to a variety of injuries like chipped teeth, a cracked head, skinned knees, or (gasp!) a broken shoe heel had I taken a tumble.
+He then cautioned that I could have succumbed to a variety of injuries - like chipped teeth, a cracked head, skinned knees, or (gasp!) a broken shoe heel had I taken a tumble.

 Of course, none of these hypothetical maladies would have complimented my special occasion wear.
 That would have been a serious problem.